joist-framework/joist/packages/component/README.md

 ### Testing

 Testing can be handled in a couple of ways.
 The most straight forward way is to define your element in your test and use document.createElement.
+When testing elements this way it can also be beneficial to provide your own root provider.

 ```TS
 import { defineElement } from '@joist/component';